open-guides/og-aws/README.md

 -	⏱**RAID:** Use [RAID drives](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html) for [increased performance](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html).
 -	⏱A worthy read is AWS’ [post on EBS IO characteristics](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-io-characteristics.html) as well as their [performance tips](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSPerformance.html#d0e86148).
 -	⏱One can [provision IOPS](http://aws.amazon.com/ebs/details/) (that is, pay for a specific level of I/O operations per second) to ensure a particular level of performance for a disk.
--	⏱A single EBS volume allows 10k IOPS max.
-To get the maximum performance out of an EBS volume, it has to be of a maximum size and attached to an EBS-optimized EC2 instance.
+-	⏱A single gp2 EBS volume allows 16k IOPS max To get the maximum performance out of a gp2 EBS volume, it has to be of a maximum size and attached to an EBS-optimized EC2 instance.
-- 	💸Standard EBS volumes improve IOPS with size.
+- 	💸Standard and gp2 EBS volumes improve IOPS with size.
 It may make sense for you to simply enlarge a volume instead of paying for better performance explicitly.
 This can in many cases reduce costs by 2/3.
 -	A standard block size for an EBS volume is 16kb.

 ### EBS Gotchas and Limitations